 They’re the aroma of romance and soft summer nights.
 They’re the traditional corsages at proms and the boutonnieres of weddings and funerals.
-They’re the scent of springtime in the South.
+They’re the scent of springtime in the south.
 They’re the gardenia.
-Varieties abound, over 250 of them, but all gardenia types have two things in common: their luscious scent and lovely, waxy white flowers.
+Varieties abound, over 250 of them, but all gardenia types have two things in common: their luscious scent and lovely, waxy, white flowers.

 Popular Gardenia Types

 All gardenia varieties are members of the genus Gardenia and the coffee family, Rubiaceae.
 Most types of gardenias in the United States stem from the early Gardenia augusta.
-Because of their fragrant blossoms and thick, attractive foliage, certain types of gardenia are prized as shrubs for their use as hedges and borders and specimen plantings, particularly near walkways and garden seating areas where their fragrance lingers in the evening.
+Due to their fragrant blossoms and thick, attractive foliage, certain types of gardenia are prized as shrubs for their use as hedges and borders and specimen plantings, particularly near walkways and garden seating areas where their fragrance lingers in the evening.

 Farther north, where the winters are too harsh for the shrub’s survival, varieties of gardenia are grown as container plants, spending their summers outdoors and winters inside.
-The following are some of the most popularly grown varieties of gardenias in the South:
+The following are some of the most popularly grown varieties of gardenias in the south:

 - Kleim’s Hardy – Another hardy type of gardenia, this one has six single petals to each flower with bright yellow stamens.
-Its large, shining leaves enhance its rounded growth, which can reach 2 to 3 feet tall and wide.
+Its large, shining leaves enhance its rounded growth, which can reach 2 to 3 feet (0.5-1 m.) tall and wide.

 These are just a few of the varieties of gardenias that are available through catalogs and local nursery centers.
 More cultivars await your discovery.
 If you live in southern climes, one of these beauties is a must for your garden.
 With all the varieties available, there’s sure to be one that fits your needs.